Baked Lasagna Bowls are great make-ahead meals for busy times. The bowls freeze well for up to 1 month.

-Baked Lasagna Bowls are a favorite with the hubster and the kids.
-I've also made extras to take over to my parents' place so that my momma gets a break from cooking.
+Baked Lasagna Bowls are a favorite with my crowd.
+I've also made extras to take over to my parents' place (they're great to make for families in need).

-I hope it’s a hit with your fam!
+I hope these are a hit with your fam!

 - Preheat your oven to 375°.
 Boil the pasta 1 minute less than the package instructs for al dente.

 - Mix the herbs into the ricotta cheese and set aside 4 tbsp.